 Does “Fate” really exists?
 Do we all have destinies?
 Are we all just traveling through a grid work laid down with the formation of the universe?
 Or, maybe, does the multiverse exist?
 Instead of the universe consisting of a massive grid work where our every moment is laid out, is it an infinitely larger grid work where our every possible choice, our every possible outcome is laid out?
 In other words, does the grid work representing our past contain the squares for every last moment we did live, or does it encompass every last moment we could have potentially lived?

 I have to admit, I find the multiverse idea very appealing.
 Imagine, if it is true, then somewhere in some sense of “Existence” is a YOU where you won every prize, achieved your every dream… lived the fairytale life.
 I like that idea.
 It’s even comforting.
-I mean, this notion that everyone and everything you ever lost still exists within the multiverse, and even if you can’t experience it first hand, right now, they’re all still there.
+I mean, this notion that everyone and everything you ever lost still exists within the multiverse, you never lost it, and even if you can’t experience it first hand, right now, they’re all still there.
 I like this idea.
 I find it appealing and, like I said, comforting.

 …and it’s compatible with everything from ages old religious traditions of “Rebirth” to something as modern as Rhonda Byrnes “The Secret.”